When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 With great processing power comes the need for more RAM.
 More SSD storage allows the Xbox Series X to load games quickly, meaning less of a pause between levels.
 We’ll also need more of it, as game assets get larger with every passing console generation.

-The disc drive could also be dropped.
+The disc drive could also be dropped as it will be with Brooklyn.
 The Series S console currently doesn’t have an internal Blu-ray drive, relying on its internet connection and the Xbox Store to get games.
 As games get larger, being able to fit them onto Blu-ray discs – which have a top capacity of 100GB at the moment – will get harder.
 We’d like to see the new Xbox have loads of fast internal storage to get around this.
 Really fast broadband connections wouldn’t hurt, either.

 Going handheld?